The anatomy of human morality,

 You can only put your attention on one thing at a time.

-Inhabit your emotions.
+Sit with your feelings.
 Observe them.
 Accept them.
-In observing, step outside them.
+Describe them.
+In observing

 Let them do their job and deliver their message.